15 Crawlability Problems & How to Fix Them

 Internal broken links are hyperlinks that point to dead pages on your site.

-They return a 404 error like this:
+They return a 404 error page.

 example of “404 error” page